Rumors, Myths, and Lies of the Alcohol Stove

 But where the penny can stove fails miserably is in easy-of-use—penny can stoves need priming, and it's much more difficult and slow getting the stove fueled up.
 I've met several people who've tried the penny can stove, and none of them stuck with it for that reason.
 So I give the penny can stove a thumbs down.
 However, I will admit, it's largely a personal preference, and there's bound to be someone, somewhere who would genuinely prefer a penny can stove.
 I just don't know any.

-Myth: You don't need a pot stand for a soda can stove.
+Rumor: You don’t need a pot stand for a soda can stove

 There are soda can stove designs that do not require a separate pot stand, but the one on this website is not one of them.
 If you attempt to put your cooking pot directly on the stove, you will snuff out the flame.